 (For business photos, please see our page of headshot tips for business portraits)

-- Your headshot should look exactly like you
+- Your headshot should look like you - exactly how you would show up for an audition

 - Your photo has to sell your looks and personality